silverstripe/silverstripe-elemental/README.md

 ## Requirements

-* Silverstripe CMS ^4.3
+* Silverstripe CMS ^5.0
-* Versioned Admin ^1.0
+* Versioned Admin ^2.0
-* GridFieldExtensions ^3.1
+* GridFieldExtensions ^4.0

+For a CMS 4.3+ compatible version of this module, please see the [4.x release line](https://github.com/silverstripe/silverstripe-elemental/tree/4#readme).

 For a Silverstripe CMS 4.1 or 4.2 compatible version of this module, please see the [2.x or 3.x release line](https://github.com/silverstripe/silverstripe-elemental/tree/3#readme).

-For a Silverstripe CMS 3.x compatible version of this module, please see the [1 branch, or 1.x release line](https://github.com/silverstripe/silverstripe-elemental/tree/1.0#readme).

 ## Installation

 ```
-composer require dnadesign/silverstripe-elemental ^4
+composer require dnadesign/silverstripe-elemental
 ```

 The following YAML config will enable elements on every `Page` object,